National Right to Repair

 If manufacturers are permitted to control access to data, they will have the ability to determine who can repair their vehicles and at what cost.
 Such action would give manufacturers almost total control of the independent repair market, limiting consumer choice and increasing cost and inconvenience by bestowing the car company with almost total power over the aftermarket.
 The time to act is now – tell your legislator to support The REPAIR Act.

 288 million vehicles

 Take Action Today

-Federal legislation would preserve consumer access to high quality and affordable vehicle repair by ensuring that as vehicles continue to modernize, vehicle owners and their repairer of choice have equal access to repair and maintenance tools and data.
+The REPAIR Act would preserve consumer access to high quality and affordable vehicle repair by ensuring that as vehicles continue to modernize, vehicle owners and their repairer of choice have equal access to repair and maintenance tools and data.
 As vehicles continue to become more advanced, vehicle repair and maintenance requires access to data, software, sophisticated replacement components, training, and diagnostic tools.

 U.S. Representative Bobby Rush (D-Ill.)
 Introduces ‘Right to Equitable and Professional Auto Industry Repair’ Act (REPAIR Act)